swhitegx/Nyarch-Hyprland/README.md

 # Nyarch Hyprland
-Draking it up w/ the ghost writers here
-^ NOT ANYMORE, DOING IT MYSELF
+Draking it up w/ the ghost writers here NOTE: NOT ANYMORE, DOING IT MYSELF

 # To Do
 ## Add packages/add hyprland